SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 then a runtime error is raised
 (as if you used the ``!`` operator to unwrap an optional that has a ``nil`` value).

+A failable designated initializer can be overridden in a subclass by any kind of designated initializer.
+A nonfailable designated initializer can be overridden in a subclass by a nonfailable designated initializer only.

 For more information and to see examples of failable initializers, see :ref:`Initialization_FailableInitializers`.